 On the afternoon of March 23, 1944, Rosario Bentivegna moved through the streets of central Rome.
-Clad in the gray outfit of a sanitation worker and pushing a garbage cart, the 22-year old looked inconspicuous.
+Clad in the blue outfit of a sanitation worker and pushing a garbage cart, the 22-year old looked inconspicuous.
 Bentivegna paused outside No. 156 on Via Rasella, a one-way, cobblestone street not far from the famed Spanish Steps and Trevi Fountain.
-There he awaited his target.
+There he awaited his targets.

-The target did not disappoint.
-A column of Order Police came up the street.
-These were Nazi security personnel mostly recruited from South Tyrol, formerly Austrian territory that Italy annexed after World War I. Three abreast and 150 strong, they sang as they marched back from a shooting range.
+The targets did not disappoint.
+A column of Nazi Order Police came up the street.
+These were SS-led security personnel mostly recruited from South Tyrol, formerly Austrian territory that Italy annexed after World War I. Three abreast and more than 150 strong, they sang as they marched back from a shooting range.
 These policemen always took the same route to their barracks.
 Bentivegna was ready for them.

 Within the GAP, Bentivegna used the code-name “Paolo” and Capponi went by “Elena” (after Helen of Troy).
 As the Allied forces pushed toward Rome after the Anzio landings, Bentivegna, Capponi, and their comrades settled on a daring and radical plan to degrade the Nazi enemy’s strength in the capital.
 They chose March 23, the twenty-fifth anniversary of Mussolini’s founding of the first Fascist organization in Milan, as the day of action.
 The plan required the most careful preparation and a willingness to risk not only their lives but those who had nothing to do with it.